About Materials Science and Engineering

 Off

-Formed in 1978, the Department of Materials Science and Engineering is housed in the Sir Robert Hadfield Building.
+The Department of Materials Science and Engineering was formed in 1879 and is housed in the Sir Robert Hadfield Building.
 The School of Materials - as it was then known - amalgamated the Department of Metallurgy and the Department of Ceramics, Glasses and Polymers, and has since become one of the largest centres for materials research in the UK, providing a focus for research innovation and collaboration.
+In 2024, it became part of the School of Chemical, Materials and Biomedical Engineering.

 Wide-ranging academic excellence